CowboysAndCosmonauts/kitty-id/README.md

 --This notebook uses Network.py (an L-layer neural network) to compute classify cat and non-cat pictures.

 --My hope is that Network.py will expand into an optimized, generalized neural network that I can utilize to complete a variety of deep learning tasks.

+--Big credit to deeplearning.ai's Coursera course on Neural Networks for giving me a starting place for the code